nicoMeynet/BatterySimu/README.md

 - Tracking battery charge and discharge cycles.
 - Integration of time-of-use tariffs (peak and off-peak hours).
 - Simulation of energy injected into or consumed from the grid.
+In recent years, plugin battery systems have become increasingly popular due to their ease of installation—requiring no electrician for setup.
+However, evaluating whether these systems are economically beneficial remains a challenge.
+The goal of this script is to help users make informed decisions by simulating and analyzing the financial impact of such systems.

 ## Features
 - Models a 3-phase battery system with configurable capacity and power.